A photo of the older building for Lincoln County Miner\'s Hospital

 Lincoln County Miner's Hospital

 Healthcare in the Kemmerer/Diamondville area has come a long way.
 Back in 1913, the United Mineworkers' Association established a tiny medical facility at the top of Park Drive above Archie Neil Park.
 Later that year, the name became Lincoln County Miner's Hospital.
-This medical facility formed a solid bedrock, which operated as the primary source of medical care for not only the immediate Kemmerer, Diamondville and Frontier cities, but also for dozens of communities near and far from the surrounding area.
+This medical facility formed a solid bedrock, which operated as the primary source of medical care for not only the immediate Kemmerer, Diamondville and Frontier cities, but also for dozens of communities from the surrounding area.
 For nearly 50 years, the miner's hospital operated as the sole care provider for people in nearly a 100-mile radius.